J-DubApps/WF-2-OneDrive/README.md

 ## Description

 	This PS script will migrate a Windows 10 Endpoint's User Work Folder sync settings and their Work Folder data over to OneDrive for Business and leave OneDrive sync enabled (while disabling WF sync).

 	You can optionally have it not do the data migration or Folder Redirection steps, and only configure OneDrive Client and stop, via several Boolean variable settings.

-       It is targeted for Domain-joined PCs that are in Azure AD Hybrid Join status.
+       It is targeted for Domain-joined PC Endpoints, and PCs that are in Azure AD Hybrid Join status.
        Script will silently run OneDrive Setup and sign the user into the OneDrive client and (if enabled) sets redirection for Known Folders, and finally (if enabled) moves data a user's Work Folders to their OneDrive folder using Robocopy /Move method.